ChuckJonas/ts-force/docs/getting-started.md

 }
 ```

 Any SObject can be created via the constructor.
-The constructor takes a single param which allows you to initialize the fields:
+The first param to the constructor is an object of fields:

 ```typescript
 let account = new Account({